ResChougule/forage-bcg-beyondtech-case/README.md

 I wanted to share a quick look at how installment financing could help BeyondTech meet customer needs and grow our business.

-**Top-Level Conclusion:**
 Installment financing can drive adoption, retention, and revenue while keeping BeyondTech competitive.

-**Supporting Arguments:**

 1. **Consumer Needs Alignment 📊**
    - Customers want affordability and early upgrades